bianjieai/vscode-ext-irita-wasm/README.md

 #### Deploy

-To deploy a smart contract, right click the .wasm file and choose 'vscode-ext-irita-wasm: Deploy contract on IRITA'; or open .wasm file, press Ctrl+Shift+P or Cmd+Shift+P and enter 'deploy' to deploy contract.
+Fill in the configuration first, then right click the .wasm file and choose 'vscode-ext-irita-wasm: Deploy contract on IRITA'; or open .wasm file, press Ctrl+Shift+P or Cmd+Shift+P and enter 'deploy' to deploy contract.

 ![Deploy](img/deploy.png)